1. What is this lawsuit about?

 11. What am I giving up by staying in the Settlement Class?

-Unless you exclude yourself, you are staying in the Settlement Class, which means that you cannot sue, continue to sue, or be part of any other lawsuit against the JBS Released Parties (as defined in the Settlement Agreement) that pertains to the Released Claims (as defined in the Settlement Agreement).
+You cannot sue, continue to sue, or be part of any other lawsuit against Tyson and the Released Parties that pertains to the Released Claims (as defined in the Settlement Agreement).

 It also means that all of the Court’s orders will apply to you and legally bind you.
-The Released Claims are detailed in the Settlement Agreement.
+The Released Claims are detailed in the Settlement Agreement, available on the Documents page.

-You are not releasing your claims against any Defendant other than the JBS Released Parties by staying in the Settlement Class.
+You are not releasing your legal claims against any Defendant other than Tyson.

 Back To Top